 If you determined a security issue in a third party extension, please try to catch up with the developer of this extension first.
 In case you can’t find the author, you don’t receive an answer or similar issues please feel free to contact us as well.

 Getting informed via Security Bulletins

-OXID eSales will publish the bulletin to the OXIDforge wiki within the Security Bulletins category and will also inform the community via the mailing lists and the Announcement forum.
+OXID eSales will publish the bulletin to the OXIDforge wiki within the Security Bulletins category and will also inform the community via Slack and the Announcement forum.
 We will also inform relevant security mailing lists about the bulletin to inform other vendors and Linux distributors.